Its Time to Book Your Luxurious Life in Piramal Mahalaxmi Apartments

 Piramal Realty has come up with the ideal location in Race Course, Mahalaxmi, Mumbai, for the development of the premises.
 Race Course is the ideal location where one will find a perfect blend of greenery and modern lifestyle.
 The fresh environment with all the facilities will create an ideal ambiance to live in this place.
 The area of the land acquired is 7 acres.
 The land is surrounded by green trees and pastures.
 The residents of Piramal Racecourse will find ample lung space to breathe fresh air.

-The Piramal Mahalaxmi Racecourse location is well connected with the other parts of the metro city via the network of arterial roads and transits.
+The piramal mahalaxmi location is well connected with the other parts of the metro city via the network of arterial roads and transits.
 It will be easier for the professionals and businessmen to commute to any leading location in the city without any hassle.
 The residents will also find international schools, hospitals, malls, supermarkets, and other necessary facilities to lead daily life easily.

 Visit